triankl3/triankl3.github.io/content/projects/procedural-cave-generation/index.md

 Due to the fact that Roblox is a highly sandboxed engine and we don't get direct access to the way the voxel Terrain is constructed, I could not use the same approach most would when generating objects on a mesh.
 Instead, I had to come up with extra checks to determine which surfaces the objects can and will be placed on.

-1. When generating each terrain voxel determine if there has been a difference in occupancy compared to the previous `X, Y, Z` voxels.
+1. When generating each terrain voxel determine if there has been a difference in occupancy compared to the previous `X, Y, Z` voxels
-2. If so cache that difference and position to use as a *probe*.
+2. If so cache that difference and position to use as a *probe*
-3. Go over each cached *probe* and use raycasts to determine the direction of the terrain change.
+3. Go over each cached *probe* and use raycasts to determine the direction of the terrain change
-4. Turn those *probes* into valid *object points* which are snapped to the terrain and categorized by material and floor, wall or ceiling.
+4. Turn those *probes* into valid *object points* which are snapped to the terrain and categorized by material and floor, wall or ceiling
-5. Construct *object prefabs* based on assets the specified configuration.
+5. Construct *object prefabs* based on assets and the specified configuration
-6. Clone and place *object prefabs* on the determined valid *object points*, while also making sure objects don't overlap and respect the minimum distance between eachother.
+6. Clone and place *object prefabs* on the determined valid *object points*, while also making sure objects don't overlap and respect the minimum distance between each other

 Both the generation of objects and preparation of prefabs features a quite robust config allowing the user to modify built-in properties of Roblox instances per object, but also to randomize the rotation and the way the object is placed on the terrain.
 It also includes helpers for adding lighting and sound to objects.